SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/README.md

 ## 5\.
 Request Cancellation Feature

-WilmerAI includes a comprehensive request cancellation system that allows clients to abort in-progress workflows gracefully.
-This feature is critical for improving user experience and resource management, enabling clients to terminate long-running requests that are no longer needed.
+WilmerAI includes a request cancellation system that allows clients to abort in-progress workflows.
+This lets clients terminate long-running requests that are no longer needed, freeing backend resources.

 ### Architecture Overview